luismts/100-days-of-blockchain-code/README.md

 ### Day 35: August 21, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Started writing the introduction for the white paper
+**Today's Progress**: Started writing the introduction for the white paper.

 **Thoughts**: When writing the introduction, it really challenged me to visualize what I wanted the game to look like.
 As for now I still don't really know how the game would look like and what kind of gameplay it would be.
 I tried to keep the introduction as general as possible so I can come back later and change it when I have a better overview on how the game would exactly look like.